Object: Australian Design Centre

-Object: Australian Design Centre is a leading non-profit organisation for the promotion of contemporary design.
-It plays a critical role in building and supporting design culture in Australia.
+Object: Australian Design Centre is a non-profit organisation for the promotion of contemporary design.
 The organisation previously occupied office and gallery space on the redeveloped St. Margaret's Hospital site at Surry Hills, Sydney and is now located in William House, in Darlinghurst, New South Wales.
 It is a member of the peak organisation, Australian Craft and Design Centres (ACDC), which represents the professional design and craft sector in all states and territories in Australia.